 Back to The Briskets of Love

-I'm not going to drag you over trimming this time but in short I trim all the fat off to 1/4 inch thick left on the meat.
+Not going to drag you over BBQ brisket trimming this time but in short I trim all the fat off to 1/4 inch thick left on the meat.
 We are rendering the fat into a concentrated bliss that in the end it's pretty good, kinda beats the meat.
-If you avoid fat then it real easy to brush off after the briski is cooked.
+If you avoid fat then it's real easy to brush off after the brisket is cooked.

-Since we're slow smoking on our pit similar to a barrel the fire/coals need to be fed and coddled a lot more than a large fire box hanging off the end.
-Stay on your priority throughout the burn not a ball game.
+Since we're slow smoking brisket on our pit similar to a barrel the fire/coals need to be fed and coddled a lot more than a large fire box hanging off the end.
+Stay on your temperratures throughout the long slow smoke.